-The analysis year guiding the Draft-Final EIS is 2045 (often referred to as Future Year 2045), which is a roughly 15-year post-construction horizon year if a Build Alternative (or a combination of Build Alternatives) is selected.
+The analysis year guiding the Draft and Final EIS is 2045 (often referred to as Future Year 2045), which is a roughly 15-year post-construction horizon year if a Build Alternative (or a combination of Build Alternatives) is selected.
 The 2045 analysis year is tied to the long-term forecast for travel demand as available through the Maui MPO.
 The analysis year defines the transportation analyses and generally guides the evaluation of other technical chapters.
-This includes the assessment of the cumulative impact of the Project along with other known projects and developments within the project area or larger region.